DMNerd/tuning-visualizer/README.md

 ---

 ### Option B — Production image with Dockerfile
-This approach builds a compact, self-contained image that serves the static bundle with Nginx.
+This approach builds a compact, self-contained image that serves the static bundle with sWS.

 Dockerfile is part of the repo